krustowski/crazy-race-life-2/README.md

     /phone      --- shows the phone call menu
-	/pm         --- sends the private message to other player /port       --- enables to warp to special locations on map /property   --- lists subcommands for property handling /race       --- lists subcommands for racing module /rules      --- dumps the server rules information /scores     --- shows the High Scores table
+	/pm         --- sends the private message to other player /port       --- enables to warp to special locations on map /prizes     --- dumps the information about Tiki and Pumpkin prizes /property   --- lists subcommands for property handling /race       --- lists subcommands for racing module /rules      --- dumps the server rules information /scores     --- shows the High Scores table
 	/search     --- special command for Policemen
-	/skydive    --- enables to skydive from random locations /text       --- sends a public message to other player /tiki       --- dumps the information about Tiki prizes /truck      --- enables/disables the Trucking missions
+	/skydive    --- enables to skydive from random locations /taxi       --- starts a Taxi mission
+	/text       --- sends a public message to other player /truck      --- enables/disables the Trucking missions
 	/unlock     --- unlocks the player's vehicle
 	/wanted     --- shows the wanted list of online players